Theme

 Symphony is an OpenAI engineering preview and specification for orchestrating coding agents from project work queues into isolated autonomous implementation runs.

 The official repository presents Symphony as a way to turn project work into long-running, isolated agent runs, with a specification, an experimental Elixir reference implementation, Linear-oriented workflow notes, proof-of-work expectations, and a linked OpenAI engineering post.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is